-Brazil also requires that 100 percent of all films and television shows be printed locally.
+Brazil also requires that 100 percent of all films and television shows be printed locally, and pending legislation would impose local dubbing and subtitling obligations.
 Importation of color prints for the theatrical and television markets is prohibited.
 Theatrical screen quotas for local films exist.
 Quotas on domestic titles for home video distributors, while not currently enforced, present another potential hindrance to commerce.
+If passed, a new rule would mandate that Pay-TV channels transmit election ads produced by political parties during prime time hours.